FortnoxAB/rocket-fuel/README.md

 #### Running the UI in developer mode

 Okay, so you have a running backend, congratulations!
 The frontend is an React app and will be served with the help of Webpack.
-First you need to run ´npm install´ in the ´ui´ folder.
+First you need to run `npm install` in the `ui` folder.
 Now you need to supply the UI with the OpenID client id from Google.
-Open `config.js` in the ´ui´ folder and replace `window.googleClientId = '{{ .Env.OPENID_CLIENT_ID }}';` with the real OpenID.
-Now, you stay in the ´ui´ folder and type 'npm run dev'.
+Open `config.js` in the `ui` folder and replace `window.googleClientId = '{{ .Env.OPENID_CLIENT_ID }}';` with the real OpenID.
+Now, you stay in the `ui` folder and type `npm run dev`.
 Webpack will start a dev server that will run the UI and proxy API request to the Rocket fuel backend.
 That's all.
 You are ready to start coding.

 #### Release